""

 Most anal cancers are related to human papillomavirus (HPV) infection.

+Anal cancer is caused by certain changes to the way anal cells function, especially how they grow and divide into new cells.
 There are many risk factors for anal cancer, but many do not directly cause cancer.
 Instead, they increase the chance of DNA damage in cells that may lead to anal cancer.
-To learn more about how cancer develops, see What Is Cancer?
+Learn more about how cancer develops at What Is Cancer?

 Risk factors for anal cancer include: